Allied Airways: Allied Airways (Gandar Dower) Ltd

 In July 1914 Gandar Dower, then a correspondent for The Aeroplane magazine, met Norwegian pilot Tryggve Gran, the first pilot to cross the North Sea in a landplane.
 They met again in 1934 when a Norwegian military flight called at Dyce, and Gandar Dower resolved to start an air service between Aberdeen and Norway.

 To this end, he decided on a less parochial name for his airline, and on 13 February 1937, changed its name to Allied Airways (Gandar Dower) Ltd. Gandar Dower, with Starling as pilot, made the first flight from Dyce to Sola Airport, Stavanger, Norway on 22 May 1937 in Rapide G-ADDE, taking 2 hours 55 minutes, and becoming the first aircraft to land at the new airport.
 Staying for the airport's opening ceremony on 29 May, the aircraft gave a flypast and pleasure flights, and they returned to Aberdeen on 2 June.

 A new aircraft had been ordered for the route, a De Havilland DH.86B Express, G-AETM.
 This was much more suitable, having four engines and being equipped with de-icing equipment, cabin heating, two radios and a toilet, and it carried a crew of three plus eight passengers (presumably in some comfort as the standard seating was for ten to sixteen passengers).
 Gandar Dower took delivery at De Havilland's factory at Hatfield Airport on 28 June.
 Back at Aberdeen, the aircraft gave some pleasure flights while final arrangements of the Norway service were completed.

 Gandar Dower decided that Aberdeen was not a suitable base for the service as it was not equipped with radio aids and did not have good enough passenger connections.
 Instead he chose Newcastle's Woolsington Airport in England.
 This did have the required radio facilities, and had routes by air to Edinburgh, Perth and Glasgow, plus good rail connections.

 After a trial flight to Norway, the service officially started on 12 July.
 It was named the "North Sea Air Mail Express" as it had an airmail contract to carry Norwegian (but not British) mail.
 The service stopped on 27 September, restarting on 16 April 1938.
 The service stopped for good on 19 September.
 Passenger numbers had been worse than disappointing.
 During July and August 1937 there had been 33 return trips, with a total of 108 passengers, an average of just over 1.5 per flight.
 In 1938 there were 71 return trips and 137 passengers, averaging under 1 per flight.

+During this period, on 23 November 1937, Allied Airways had inaugurated the first regular air mail service between Aberdeen and Sumburgh, with Eric Starling flying Dragon G-ACNJ on the first flight.
+The aircraft had been named Sir Rowland after Sir Rowland Hill in honour of the founder of the modern Post Office.